MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 ### Develop infrastructure

-- Develop infrastructure-as-code templates for data landing zone personas; the templates must be updated and maintained over time, and they can cover multiple scenarios.
+- Develop infrastructure-as-code templates for data landing zone; the templates must be updated and maintained over time, and they can cover multiple scenarios.
 - Prioritize templates and add new functionalities based on a feedback cycle from other teams.
 - Work in an agile framework with the common goal to produce standard infrastructure templates.